 Intrafamily loans typically use the Applicable Federal Rate (AFR), which is the lowest interest rate that can be charged on a loan for it not to be considered a gift.
 The IRS has three rate tiers for the three different "terms" of loans:

-Currently, AFR rates are at a historical low, which can make this type of loan particularly attractive now.
-The current AFR table can be found at IRS.gov.3
+Today's low AFR makes this type of loan particularly attractive now.
+The current AFR table can be found at IRS.gov.1

-In the current environment, Carcone says that intrafamily loans may be a good option for helping an adult child whose business has been impacted by the coronavirus pandemic and needs more assistance than may be available through federal government assistance program.
-It may also be useful for helping family members who have been furloughed or laid off to continue to pay bills for an extended period of time, such as a mortgage.
+During the COVID-19 pandemic, many families found intrafamily loans to be a good option for helping an adult child whose business has been impacted by the coronavirus pandemic and needs more assistance than may be available through federal government assistance program.
+These loans may also be useful for helping family members who have been furloughed or laid off to continue to pay bills for an extended period of time, such as a mortgage.

 Since the rules governing intrafamily loans are complex, be sure to work closely with your tax and financial advisors before using this strategy to loan money to family members.

-The coronavirus is an example of how events outside of our control can impact our health, lifestyle and financial goals very quickly—and in ways we could not have imagined before.
-It places further emphasis on the value of financial planning during our lifetimes and after we’re gone.
+The pandemic is a great example of how events outside of our control can impact our health, lifestyle and financial goals very quickly—and in ways we could not have imagined before.
+It places further emphasis on the value of financial planning during our lifetimes and after we're gone.

-“In recent weeks, I’ve spoken to a number of clients who are concerned about something of this magnitude happening again during their grandchildren or great-grandchildren’s lifetimes,” Carcone said.
-“Many are engaging in conversations with their estate planning attorneys and wealth advisors to review their legacy plans and goals and think about ways to preserve wealth to help future generations who may face a similar crisis.”
+Throughout the pandemic, I've spoken to a number of clients who are concerned about something of this magnitude happening again during their grandchildren or great-grandchildren's lifetimes," Carcone said.
+"That motivated a lot of people to engage in conversations with their estate planning attorneys and wealth advisors to review their legacy plans and goals and think about ways to preserve wealth to help future generations who may face a similar crisis."